Erasmus+

 After Return

-After arrival from work placement, the student is obliged to:
+After arrival from traineeship, the student is obliged to:

-- upload Traineeship Certificate (see the section Documents) to ISOIS application– confirmation of the work placement length from the receiving institution and placement guarantor – within 10 days after finishing the work placement abroad
+- upload Traineeship Certificate (found in the ISOIS application form) to ISOIS application – confirmation of the traineeship length from the host institution and placement guarantor – within 10 days after finishing the traineeship abroad

-- fill in the EU Survey in the form of an online query; access data will be delivered to the student’s university e-mail address after the mobility ends.
+- fill in the EU Survey in the form of an online query; access data will be delivered to the student's email address after the mobility ends.
 The student is obliged to fill in the Final Report within 30 days from receiving the access data

-Credit recognition for the work placement lies within an individual faculty/department/institute/guarantor’s authority.
-You can get more details and information about the credit recognition process at the international/study department of your faculty.
+- recognize the traineeship (does not concert recent graduates) – credit recognition for the traineeship lies within an individual faculty/department/institute/guarantor's authority; you can get more details and information about the credit recognition process at the international/study department of your faculty (the rules for the recognition of traineeships can be found here)

 Top ▲